aws-amplify/amplify-js/docs/media/quick_start.md

 ## Step 6.
 Add Backend Features

-Adding backend features to you app is very easy with Amplify CLI.
-You can use `amplify add` command with the feature name:
+Adding backend features to your app is very easy with Amplify CLI.
+You can  use `amplify add` command with the respective feature name:

 ```bash
 $ amplify add <feature-name>
 ```

-Run `amplify` anytime to see available features:
+Run *amplify* anytime to see available services:

 ```terminal
 | Category  |